 The consistently miserable turnout for local elections was "disappointing", she said.

 "It's worth it, of course it's worth it - for everybody."

 Classmate Luka Jefferson, 13, had a pragmatic approach to exercising her democratic right.

 "I think it's quite simple... just read and choose the one you like."

-At the end of the programme, the students those of the official election.
+At the end of the programme, the students will see how their results compare with those of the official election.

 In 2013, both the students and adults elected Len Brown for mayor, but the youngsters opted for a shake-up around the council table as they differed on eight of the seats from the real election.